kentcdodds/testing-workshop/other/schedule.md

 - Pure functions === easiest to test: compose your application of these as much as possible
 - Test for use cases rather than for code coverage
-- "Object Mother" or "Test DSLs" are really handy (when kept simple).
+- "Object Mother" or "Test Object Factories" are really handy (when kept simple)
 - Using variables to be explicit about relationships is useful (when kept simple).

 #### `get-token-from-header` Exercise